-Now that you’re looking at your data in Google Sheets, you need to prepare it to upload into Data Studio.
+Now that you’re looking at your data in Google Sheets, you need to prepare it to upload into Looker Studio.
 Notice the first four rows contain metadata about the source and date, followed by a blank fifth row.
 Delete the first five rows so that the current row 6 becomes row 1.
-This is important because Data Studio will use row 1 as the name for your metrics and dimensions.
-You’re now ready to pull it into Data Studio.
+This is important because Looker Studio will use row 1 as the name for your metrics and dimensions.
+You’re now ready to pull it into Looker Studio.

 - Add the Google Sheet to Data Studio

 Open a blank Looker Studio report.
 When the program asks you to select a data source, choose Google Sheets from the list of free connectors.
 Looker Studio asks you to select a spreadsheet.
 Your new spreadsheet should be at the top of the list, but if not, use the search bar or scroll to find it.
 Select Sheet 1, or the name of the specific sheet, if you had changed it previously.